spifftek70/Drone-Footprints/README.md

 ----------------------------------------------------------------------------------------------------------------

-### The accuracy of this process depends highly on a number of factors.
+### :warning: The accuracy of this process depends highly on a number of factors.
 1. IMU calibration
 2. Gimbal calibration
 3. Compass Calibration